 Extra Description

 all Installs all extras (though htcondor is linux-only and

 will be skipped if not on a linux computer).

 aws Provides support for managing a cluster on Amazon

 Web Service (AWS) using Toil's built in Cluster Util-

 ities.
 Clusters can scale up and down automatically.
 It

 also supports storing workflow state.

 google Experimental.
 Stores workflow state in Google Cloud

 Storage.

 mesos Provides support for running Toil on an Apache Mesos

 cluster.
 Note that running Toil on other batch systems

 does not require an extra.
 The mesos extra requires the

 following native dependencies:

 Apache Mesos (Tested with Mesos v1.0.0)

 Python headers and static libraries

 Important: If launching toil remotely on a mesos

 instance, to install Toil with the mesos extra in

-a virtualenv, be sure to create that virtualenv with
+a virtualeny, be sure to create that virtualeny with

 thesystem-site-packages flag (only use re-

 motely!):

 \$ virtualenv ~/venvsystem-site-

-→packages
+. →packages

 Otherwise, you'll see something like this:

 ImportError: No module named mesos.native

 htcondor Support for the htcondor batch system.
 This currently is

-on any mt i on a linux only extra.
+a linux only extra.

 encryption Provides client-side encryption for files stored in the

 AWS job store.
 This extra requires the following native

 dependencies:

-Python headers and static libraries libtly headers and library
+Python headers and static libraries

 • libffi headers and library

 cwl Provides support for running workflows written using

-CWI the Common Workflow Language.
+the Common Workflow Language.

 wdl Provides support for running workflows written using

-wai

 the Workflow Description Language.
 This extra has no

 native dependencies.